North Upton Open Space (NUOS) Land Stewardship Plan

 The stewardship plan is available for review at the link below:

-The Upton Conservation Commission will hold a public information session about the plan on Saturday February 17 at 1 pm Upton Town Hall.
+The Upton Conservation Commission held a public information session about the plan on Saturday February 17 at 1 pm Upton Town Hall.

-A public hearing will be held on Wednesday March 14 at 8 pm in Upton Town Hall.
-Comments on the draft may be submitted by mail or email at firstname.lastname@example.org through March 30, 2018.
+A public hearing was held on Wednesday March 14 at 8 pm in Upton Town Hall.